Pagariya/I_pagariya/README.md

 Welcome to Anshul's Repository:

-In these repositories I put all the pratice I did related to **Machine Learning, Data Science, Computer vision, Reinforcment learning and Robotics** related topics.
+In these repositories I put all the pratice I did related to **Machine Learning, Data Science, Computer vision, Reinforcement learning and Robotics** related topics.
 This repository reflects my hands on expereince with:

 1. **Robotics**- Python driver control of UR robots, Robot kinematics scripts, GUI creation to set points for robot for pick and place application, Pybullet, Gazebo and ROS